Arborian/ansible-class/ansible-fundamentals.md

 ## Learning environment

+Once you've cloned the repo, you'll need to edit the file aws_ec2.yaml to include the `aws_access_key` and `aws_secret_key` given in class (or use a new `aws_profile`).

-Once you've cloned the repo, verify your ansible installation by navingating to the repository and executing the following command:
+Once you've done that, verify your ansible installation by navingating to the repository and executing the following command:

 ```bash